HSLdevcom/jore4-ui/README.md

 - [dbaeumer.vscode-eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for showing linting errors within the code
 - [bradlc.vscode-tailwindcss](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for adding Tailwind suggestions to IntelliSense

+It is also recommended to enable the [organize imports](https://code.visualstudio.com/docs/languages/typescript#_organize-imports) feature so that the imports will be ordered as the linter wants automatically.
+Non-VSCode users can sort imports e.g. by running `yarn lint --fix` on command line.
+(Probably there are also ways to configure other IDE's to order imports automatically or a way to make them run the linter with `--fix` flag automatically when code file is saved.)

 ## Docker image

 Docker image can be tested locally like this: